-Figure 18: Mapping of S&P's Long-term issuer credit ratings scale
+Figure 16: Mapping of S&P Long-term issuer credit ratings scale

 Credit assessment Initial mapping based on LR DR (CQS) Review based on SR DR (CQS) Final review based on qualitative factors (CQS) Main reason for the mapping AAA n.a. n.a.
-1 Quantitative evidence is not clear.
-The meaning, relative position and time horizon of the AA n.a. n.a.
-1 rating category are representative of the final CQS. Α 2 2 2 The quantitative factors are representative of the final CQS. ВВВ 3 3 3 The quantitative factors are representative of the final CQS. ВВ 4 4 4 The quantitative factors are representative of the final CQS. В 5 5 5 The quantitative factors are representative of the final CQS. ссс 6 6 6 The quantitative factors are representative of the final CQS. СС 6 6 6 The quantitative factors are representative of the final CQS.
+1 Quantitative evidence together with the meaning, relative position and time horizon of the AA n.a. n.a.
+1 rating category are representative of the final CQS. А 2 2 2 The quantitative factors are representative of the final CQS.
+BBB 3 3 3 The quantitative factors are representative of the final CQS.
+BB 4 4 4 The quantitative factors are representative of the final CQS. В 5 5 5 The quantitative factors are representative of the final CQS. ссс 6 6 6 The quantitative factors are representative of the final CQS. сс 6 6 6 The quantitative factors are representative of the final CQS.
 R n.a. n.a.
 6 The meaning and relative position of the rating category is representative of the final CQS.
 SD/D n.a. n.a.
 6 The meaning and relative position of the rating category is representative of the final CQS.

-Figure 19: Mapping of S&P's Short-term issuer credit ratings scale
+Figure 17: Mapping of S&P Short-term issuer credit ratings scale

-Credit assessment Corresponding Long-term issuer credit ratings scale assessment (established by S&P) Range of CQS of corresponding Long-term issuer credit ratings scale Final review based on qualitative factors (CQS) Main reason for the mapping A-1+ AAA/AA 1 1 The final CQS has been determined based on the most frequent step associated with the corresponding long-term credit rating category.
+Credit assessment Corresponding Long-term issuer credit ratings scale assessment (established by S&P) Range of CQS of corresponding Long-term issuer credit ratings scale Final review based on qualitative factors (CQS) Main reason for the mapping A-1+ ΑΑΑ/ΑΑ 1 1 The final CQS has been determined based on the most frequent step associated with the corresponding long-term credit rating category.
 A-1 Α 2 2 The final CQS has been determined based on the most frequent step associated with the corresponding long-term credit rating category.
 A-2 A/BBB 2 - 3 3 The final CQS has been determined based on the most frequent step associated with the corresponding long-term credit rating category.
 As there is a draw between CQS 2 and 3, the most conservative CQS has been considered.
 A-3 BBB/BB+ 3 - 4 3 The final CQS has been determined based on the most frequent step associated with the corresponding long-term credit rating category. В BB+/CCC 4 - 6 4 С B/CC 5 - 6 4 The final CQS has been determined based on the range of steps associated with the corresponding long-term credit rating category.
 The risk weights assigned to CQS 4 to R R 6 4 6 are all 150%, therefore CQS 4.
-SD/D SD/D 6 4
+SD/D SD/D 6 4 -

-Figure 20: Mapping of S&P's Long-term issue credit ratings scale
+Figure 18: Mapping of S&P Long-term issue credit ratings scale

 Credit assessment Corresponding Long-term issuer credit ratings scale assessment (assessed by JC) Range of CQS of corresponding Long-term issuer credit ratings scale Final review based on qualitative factors (CQS) Main reason for the mapping

-AAA AAA 1 1
+ΑΑΑ AAA 1 1

-AA AA 1 1
+- AA AA 1 1

-A Α 2 2 .
+- Α Α 2 2

-ВВВ ВВВ 3 3
+BBB BBB 3 3

-ВВ ВВ 4 4 The final CQS has been determined based on the most frequent step associated with
+BB BB 4 4 The final CQS has been determined based on the most frequent step associated with

 В В 5 5 the corresponding long-term credit rating category.

-ССС CCC 6 6
+ссс ССС 6 6

-СС СС 6 6
+СС сс 6 6 ·

-C СС 6 6
+- С СС 6 6

 D SD/D 6 6

-Figure 21: Mapping of S&P's Short-term issue credit ratings scale
+Figure 19: Mapping of S&P Short-term issue credit ratings scale